 HubSpot’s all-in-one marketing software helps more than 6,000 businesses in 45 countries attract leads and convert them into customers.
 A pioneer in inbound marketing, HubSpot aims to help its customers make marketing that people actually love.

-Getting found online is essential to improving the rest of your site's metrics.
-If no one is coming to your site, how can you increase new leads, reconversions, or sales?
-Here are some tips to designing your new website with SEO in mind:
+Getting discovered online is also essential to improving your website's metrics.
+If no one is able to find and visit your site, how can you increase new leads, reconversions, or sales?
+Here are some tips for designing your new website with search engine optimization (SEO) in mind:

 Document your most search-valued pages.